DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 well-resourced burglars to identify unattended dwellings, or for targeted advertising campaigns based on identification of existing appliances through their usage footprints.
-Highlighted in the rollout of 'smart meters' or Advanced Metering Infrastructure across Victoria,[^05chapter5_29] similar challenges are also flagged by the CSIRO in its ongoing Energy Use Data Model project,[^05chapter5_30] which seeks to collect an array of data across Australia for research and consultancy purposes.[^05chapter5_31]
+Highlighted in the rollout of ‘smart meters’ or Advanced Metering Infrastructure across Victoria,[^05chapter5_24] similar challenges are also flagged by the CSIRO in its ongoing Energy Use Data Model project,[^05chapter5_25] which seeks to collect an array of data across Australia for research and consultancy purposes.[^05chapter5_26]

-Data misuse, targeted marketing or malicious attacks on the energy market participants requires vigilance and effectively resourced regulators.[^05chapter5_32] As researchers, we are mindful of the trust we solicit when we ask for data at a time when purposeful exploitation of personal data is a commonplace business model.
+Data misuse, targeted marketing or malicious attacks on the energy market participants requires vigilance and effectively resourced regulators.[^05chapter5_27] As researchers, we are mindful of the trust we solicit when we ask for data at a time when purposeful exploitation of personal data is a commonplace business model.
 If we cannot engender trust, we rightly risk losing access to appropriate data.